EvanSkiStudios/Raccoon-Mischief/README.md

 * Version > is used to check the plugin version for new Config keys, Do not edit otherwise will cause the pluin to behave unexpectedly
 * B_IgnorePluginGetInstalledFlag > Sets a flag for checking features of other plugins, Setting this to true will ignore checking if the referenced plugin is installed
 * B_TurtlesTrollFeatures > Toggles whether if Features for [Mercerenies' A-Turtles-Troll](https://github.com/Mercerenies/a-turtles-troll) should run or not
+* B_PlayersDropSkulls > Toggles if players will drop skulls on death

 ## Commands
 * RMVer > Returns the current Version of the installed plugin